 Merchants should consult with their bank or payment brand to determine if they’re obliged or allowed to fill out.

-Businesses can either conduct and fill out their own separate Self-Assessment Questionnaire (SAQ) or file it via a certified QSA (Quality Security Assessor).
+Businesses can either complete their own Self-Assessment Questionnaire (SAQ) or file it via a certified QSA (Quality Security Assessor).

 Picking a suitable questionnaire for the business depends on the business environment and the merchant’s level.